QAAcademyTestUser/QAAcademy/index.md

 ## Introduction
-This QA curriculum has 9 modules.They are categorized as compulsory modules, technical modules and nice to have modules.
+This QA curriculum has 9 modules.They are categorized as main modules, technical modules and nice to have modules.
 Main objective of the curriculum is to lay a good foundation for individuals who would like to be QAE in future.
 Below picture depicts the module names.
 Different color codes have been used for node backgrounds of different cetegories.

-1.Pink  - Compulsory modules
+1.Pink  - Main/Compulsory modules

 2.Green  - Technical modules